sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution/README.md

 This is a **[PyTorch](https://pytorch.org) Tutorial to Super-Resolution**.

+This is also a tutorial for learning about ***GANs*** and how they work, regardless of intended task or application.

 This is the fifth in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I'm writing about _implementing_ cool models on your own with the amazing PyTorch library.

 Basic knowledge of PyTorch, convolutional neural networks is assumed.